If you have ideas for CS to consider, a question for the FAQ, or anonymous feedback, you can use the CS Feedback Form.

 See the Degree programs page for more information about requirements for English honors in Computer Science.

-Advanced Standing is a program that allows students to apply Advanced Placement exams, International Baccalaureate higher levels, and other international credentials towards their undergraduate credit totals towards graduation.
+For students who entered Harvard prior to Fall 2020, Advanced Standing is a program that allows students to apply Advanced Placement exams, International Baccalaureate higher levels, and other international credentials towards their undergraduate credit totals towards graduation.
 In doing so, students may graduate in 6 or 7 terms, or they may apply for a master’s degree program.

 To Apply for Advanced Standing: